espressif/vscode-esp-idf-extension/README.md

 - Linux & MacOSX: `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION/esp_idf_vsc_ext.log`

 4. In Visual Studio Code, select menu "Help" -> `Toggle Developer Tools` and copy any error in the Console tab related to this extension.

+5. Make sure that your extension is properly configured as described in [JSON Manual Configuration](./docs/SETUP.md#JSON-Manual-Configuration).
+Visual Studio Code allows the user to configure settings at different levels: Global (User Settings), Workspace and WorkspaceFolder.
+The doctor command might give the values from user settings instead of the workspace folder settings.

 If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.